digitalrebar/provision/doc/configuring.rst

 Default Template Identity
 -------------------------

-_These settings apply to TEMPLATES not the API._
+These settings apply to TEMPLATES only not the API.

 The default password for the default o/s templates is **RocketSkates**